Distinguishable-particle Glassy Crystal: the simplest molecular model of glass: Dynamical heterogeneity

 At $T=0.7$ [\fig{fig:trajectory}(a)], various vacancies have rather similar mobilities.
 As $T$ decreases to $0.25$ [\fig{fig:trajectory}(b)], isolated vacancies are observed to slow down more significantly, and mobility is dominated by groups of vacancies.
 Specifically, when vacancies are energetically attracted to each other, adjacent particles become loosely bonded and hop more rapidly, speeding up locally the motions of both the particles and the vacancies.
 This realizes a form of defect-defect facilitation mainly of an energetic origin.
 Particles close to groups of vacancies thus enjoy enhanced dynamics and this increases the dynamic heterogeneity at low $T$.
 Nevertheless, such facilitation is distinct from facilitation of a dynamic origin in the absence of defect attraction \cite{fredrickson1984,kob1993,lam2017} as has been observed in the DPLM \cite{zhang2017,lam2018tree}.
-Further work is ongoing to control the vacancy-vacancy attraction based on alternative particle potentials so as to implement facilitation better resembling that in conventional glasses.
+Further work in the future is required to control the vacancy-vacancy attraction based on alternative particle potentials so as to implement facilitation better resembling that in conventional glasses.
+We should also point out that there have also been many important studies on dynamic facilitation without explicit defects \cite{garrahan2011review,chandler2011,isobe2016}, which provide possible descriptions of disordered molecular systems as well as vacancy-free orientational glassy crystals.